 After exhibiting in London and Bristol Wallace was asked to join The Irish Exhibition of Living Art, an annual showcase of Irish abstract expressionism and avant-garde art founded by Mainie Jellet.
-The Wallace family emigrated to Canada in 1957, where he became a highly regarded professor of art and continued working.
-He died in 2009.
+The Wallace family emigrated to Canada in 1957, where he became a highly regarded professor of art.
+George Wallace died in 2009.

 In 2016, the Wallace family donated over 250 of his works to the National Gallery of Ireland, an extraordinary donation to an institution that continues to benefit from the posthumous patronage of George Bernard Shaw.
 This landmark exhibition is not to be missed.